EOT 404 Elections 2024: A conversation with Andrew Taylor

 Andrew Taylor 2:27

-well, we'll get back to all the drama of the summer.
-You said Amelia was pretty eventful summer, but with regards to the sort of basic policy positions of the two candidates, obviously, in Trump's case, we have a four year presidential term to look back at, to be able to see, you know what he might do in another four year term.
-And I think one of the most interesting things about Trump, of course, is that he really has changed the sort of Republican Party orthodoxy on some principal issues here, I'm sort of talking his substantive policy positions rather than his style.
-We'll talk a little bit about his style in a minute.
-But so the Republican Party had traditionally been, really, up until the mid 1990s very pro immigration, and then sort of, you know, a little bit wavering on it, but Trump has clearly turned the party into one that has been a kind of anti immigration party, and, interestingly enough, probably teased out more pro immigration positions in the Democrats than we are used to from the Democratic Party.
-The Democratic Party actually used to be the party that was was anti immigration, and similarly on trade, the Republican Party had been a party of free trade, and now it clearly is not.
-Trump is heavily protectionist, and again, to a certain extent, the Democrats have followed the Republicans in this there are Democrats are probably more protectionist or anti free trade than they were in the 1990s and 2000s so those are two big issues on other issues, Trump sort of is portraying himself, I think, more as a kind of candidate for the working class, more than Republicans have traditionally.
+On other issues, Trump sort of is portraying himself, I think, more as a kind of candidate for the working class, more than Republicans have traditionally.
 He's not interested, for example, in any kind of meaningful reform to programs like Social Security and Medicare that Republicans were looking at trying to save some money on, since they consume such a huge part of the federal budget.
 He's not going to do that.
 He's had some interesting positions on foreign policy, particularly sort of his outreach to North Korea during his first term.
-He portrays himself as very strongly anti China.
-And then with regards to regulations, he's been very anti regulation, which is a bit more.
-Like the Republican orthodoxy, trying to peel back a lot of federal regulations, particularly in the economic arena.
-With style.
-Of course, Trump's style is unique.
+He portrays himself as very strongly anti-China.
+And then with regards to regulations, he's been very anti-regulation, which is a bit more like the Republican orthodoxy.
+Trying to peel back a lot of federal regulations, particularly in the economic arena.
+With style, of course, Trump's style is unique.
 It's abrasive, it's loud, it's strange, because I don't think it's always consistent, and he really has, of course, shaken up American politics.
 He is very, very different from the past.
-We've always had candidates who have been partisan, but not candidates who have been quite so aggressively.
-I often abusive to opponents and certain segments the American society.
+We've always had candidates who have been partisan, but not candidates who have been quite so aggressively, I often- abusive to opponents and certain segments the American society.
 Social media, of course, he's sort of come up in the era of social media, I think has accentuated that and Trump have exploited social media effectively over the past eight or nine years, but he has little regard for convention and tradition.
 He talks badly about traditional institutions, and, as I said, incredibly abrasive.
 And you know, this has got him into a lot of controversy, and he has, by many quarters considered that, you know, he's made racist remarks or sexist remarks or what have you.
 So stylistically, obviously, is very different.
 With regards to the Vice President, who is now his opponent, which is part of the drama of the summer.
 She's, in many ways, not a conventional, a conventional Democrat, but in some ways a change.
 Obviously, her candidacy is historic.
 She's not the first woman to be a major party candidate for president.
-That was Hillary Clinton, 2016 but she's the first minority woman vice president.
-HARRIS is half black.
+That was Hillary Clinton, 2016 but she's the first minority woman vice president Harris is half black.
 Father's Black is from Jamaica.
 Her parents are both immigrants, and her mother's from India.
 She's kind of a traditional, modern Democrat, pretty liberal on economic and social and cultural issues, but maybe to the left of President Biden on those social and cultural issues, I think in terms of economic issues, you're not going to really see very much difference between if we do get a president Harris from the Biden term, she's not going to mess around too much with tax policy.
 She's going to push regulations, particularly in the area of an environment.
 She's going to try as much as possible to increase growth by helping out people towards the bottom end of the socioeconomic spectrum.
 And you know, there may be a variety of different ways to do that, but I think on the culture issues, you probably put more of an emphasis on that.
 Some of that is purely because of who she is, compared to Biden demographically, but I think some of it is a style.
 She's a prosecutor.
 When she was attorney general in California, she was very interested in issues like the environment, like the rights of and interests of women and minorities, LGBT community and that kind of stuff.
 And I think you might see an emphasis on that, a sort of more modern kind of Democrat than than we think President Biden is.
 So I don't know if that was a nutshell.
 It's probably longer than that, but that's kind of where we are with those two candidates.
 Two candidates.
 Yeah,

 Emilia Rivadeneira 8:43

-and that is kind of like the reason why I wanted to start like this, because I know that Harris is kind of, like, taking a cautious approach into like, on, like, revealing a policy vision in in her own and so that's kind of like, you know, I wanted to touch base on like that in a nutshell.
+And that is kind of like the reason why I wanted to start like this, because I know that Harris is kind of, like, taking a cautious approach into like, on, like, revealing a policy vision in, in her own and so that's kind of like, you know, I wanted to touch base on like that in a nutshell.

-Andrew Taylor 9:03
+Andrew Taylor 9:04

 Yeah, yeah.
 I mean, certainly cautious.
 Of course, we're recording this right before the beginning of the semester and right before the beginning of the Democratic National Convention, which starts on August 19, same as first day classes.
-And today, you know, Vice President Harris has only been the presumptive nominee for three weeks, roughly today, she really hasn't done much media.
+And today, you know, Vice President Harris has only been the presumptive nominee for three weeks, roughly.
+Today, she really hasn't done much media.
 She hasn't done really any interviews.
 I think that's strategically savvy.
 She does seem to have had a bounce, and her numbers are a bit better than President Biden's against former President Trump, and so, you know, she's kept some of her cards close to her chest, which, as I said, I think that makes sense, and ride the wave, but she won't be able to do that for too long.
 She's going to at the convention, obviously, have an acceptance speech that should be revalatory of what she wants to do.
-As president, and then we'll have a real full on campaign as we move into the form,
+As president, and then we'll have a real full on campaign as we move into the form.

 Emilia Rivadeneira 10:04

-yeah, for sure.
+Yeah, for sure.
 And so kind of moving on to, like, those key political events, like, like the drama that happened in the summer, there's just, like so much that it's even just hard to comprehend everything that we have witnessed, um, and so I wanted to start, um, just June 27 2024 um, the presidential debate, which was with Joe Biden, and not the current, you know, candidate, um, what were your key takeaways from this debate?

 Andrew Taylor 10:42

 Well, I don't think Democrats, you know, Democrats try to dress it up, but I don't think you know, they did so very persuasively.
 It's clear that it was an unmitigated disaster for the President.
 You know, we were kind of used to these sort of very strange debates between Biden and Trump from 2020 and to be fair to both candidates, some of that was because of covid.
 So there wasn't an audience.
 You can't, you know, it's very weird, sort of having a debate with no one there.
 There's no electricity in the room.
 But this, this debate at the end of June, by the way, unique debate created outside of the scope of the there's a Bipartisan Commission on Presidential Debates that generally governs these things.
 The candidates decided to move outside of that mechanism and do their own debate.
 But it was a disaster from the beginning, President Biden was halting.
 He seemed to misspeak.
 He seemed to not be able to sort of articulate himself very well.
-And afterwards, there was this kind of the Democrats were pulled in two ways.
+And afterwards, there was this kind of, the Democrats were pulled in two ways.
 One was, as I said, they tried to defend the president and say, you know, it was a tie, or Trump was terrible as well.
 But then they also, many of them pounced on the Biden in a circle and said, you know, you told us it was okay, and we were led to believe it was okay.
 And clearly this is demonstrative of the fact that it isn't.
 And that set into motion a roughly three week period where, you know, this sounds, it sounds like a mean analogy, but I said, you know, he's dead man walking.
 I just didn't see how he could turn it around.
-And it was just a question of, of how the the standing down would take place.
+And it was just a question of, of how the, the standing down would take place.
 I think democratic royalty sort of decided, you know we've got to move on, but let's try to allow the president some dignity and some time and space to make that come to that decision on his own, which, of course, ultimately, he did.
 And so yeah, that was a incredibly powerful moment in recent American political history, because it's the first time it's happened, really, since 1968 when Lyndon Johnson stepped down.
 But that was earlier in the cycle, in at the end of March.
-You know, here we were with a president, presidential candidate, sitting president, who had sewn up his party's nomination without question, deciding he didn't want yeah,
+You know, here we were with a president, presidential candidate, sitting president, who had sewn up his party's nomination without question, deciding he didn't want.

 Emilia Rivadeneira 13:21